AC1706-67/bioreceipt.ai/DIAGNOSTIC_REPORT_UPDATED.md

 ## 🎯 **CONCLUSION**

-The BioPulse project has made significant progress!
+The BioReceipt project has made significant progress!
 The core build system issues have been resolved, and the database connection is working perfectly.
 The main remaining work is around test environment setup and code quality improvements.

 **Ready for Development**: ✅ YES - You can now continue with feature development **Ready for Production**: ⚠️ NOT YET - Need to address test and code quality issues first